openfido/tariff_design/README.md

 * `TARIFF_REGION`: Specifies tariff region.
 Values must be `Region R`, `REGION P`, `REGION T`, `REGION Z`, `MOUTAIN BASELINE REGION`, `REGION 15`.
 * `TARIFF_INDEX_SPECIFIC`: Some tariffs need extra information to simulate.
 When encountered, provide this field with a corresponding value specified by the error message.

-A model file (.glm) must be uploaded as well.
-Currently, these additional properties for class `meter` must be declared:

 The `model.glm` file also requires various definitions and module declarations currently:

 ```